 Mehr (also known as Mithra) is responsible for knowledge, love, friendship, promises, and the light.
 The word "mehr" in Farsi means kindness.

 When Zoroastrianism took hold in Persia, in around 1400 BCE, Mehr was reduced from a God to an angel, but the festival of Mehregan remained.
-Now Iranians celebrate it usually on October 1st or 2nd, as day of thanksgiving and the start of the second half of the year (Noruz, in March, is the start of the first half).
+Now Iranians celebrate it usually on October 1st or 2nd, as a day of thanksgiving and the start of the second half of the year (Noruz, in March, is the start of the first half).
 People decorate their houses, put on new clothes, and visit their relatives and friends, wishing each other a good harvest, long life, and happiness.

 2. Journal queries